shinhyungyang/scorep/src/tools/libwrap_init/README.md

     the target library.
   - `--libs` contains the target library and libraries it depends on as a space-separated list of `-l`-flags.
-  - `--static-only-target-library` specifies whether or not the target library is only installed as a static library.
   - `--update` overwrites `Makefile` in order to update the current wrapper, instead of exiting due to the working directory already being initialized.